axvr/archive/2017/alis/README.md

 # Archaic - The Primitive Arch Linux Installer

+> [!WARNING]
+> Archaic (formerly ALIS -- Arch Linux Installation Script) has been
-**NOTE: ALIS (what was going to become Archaic) has been depreciated, this is due to several factors which I explain below.**
+> depreciated, this is due to several factors which I explain below.**

 * ALIS was in dire need of yet a second rewrite/full refactor.
 I wrote ALIS when I was learning Perl (and programming in general), and didn't know enough about